About Docker EnterpriseEstimated reading time: 4 minutes

 |Certified infrastructure, plugins and ISV containers|

-|Image security scanning|
+|Image management with Docker Trusted Registry security scanning|

-IBM Power is not supported as managers or workers.
-Microsoft Windows Server is not supported as a manager.
+When using Docker Enterprise Microsoft Windows Server is not supported as a manager.
 Microsoft Windows Server 1803 is not supported as a worker.

 Docker Certified Infrastructure

-|Platform||Docker Enterprise Edition|
+|Platform||Docker Enterprise support|

 |Amazon Web Services|

-Docker Enterprise Edition release cycles
+Docker Enterprise release cycles

-The Docker API version is independent of the Docker platform version.
+The Docker API version is independent of the Docker version.
 We maintain careful API backward compatibility and deprecate APIs and features slowly and conservatively.
 We remove features after deprecating them for a period of three stable releases.
 Docker 1.13 introduced improved interoperability between clients and servers using different API versions, including dynamic feature negotiation.